The Dos & Don’ts to Keep Your Resolutions

 Why it’s difficult to keep: There are many possible reasons — the lack of motivation, busy schedule, insufficient knowledge on health and workout routines, and others.
 However, whatever the reason it may be, in the end, there are no excuses; you can do it.
 The saying “if there’s a will, there’s a way” is not always true, but it is always true when it comes to physical fitness.

 - Write down your fitness goals and research for the best workout routine to attain them.
-Do not forget to asses your current physical state and capacities before doing so.
+Do not forget to assess your current physical state and capacities before doing so.

 - Save some money by doing your workouts at home.
-You do not need to allot a massive portion of your earnings for a gym membership.
-You can buy your own equipment and do it at a spacious part of your home.
+You do not need to allow a massive portion of your earnings for a gym membership.
+You can buy your own equipment and do it in a spacious part of your home.

 - Have a workout buddy.
 Invite a friend or your partner to do exercise routines together.
 Remember, it’s easier to develop a habit when you surround yourself with people who aim and work for the same thing.
 It is more motivating to continue working for this fitness resolution this way.